African Origins of an African American Textile

 This cloth was created by African Americans in the Gee’s Bend community of Alabama.
 What is the similarity to kente cloth?
 If you guessed alternation, you are right.
 However the alternating vertical and horizontal stripes seem more free-form or unpredictable than in kente.
 Similar changes happened in music: jazz has clear roots in African traditions, but it too is more free-form.

 In African textiles, you can see visual patterns that get smaller with each iteration.
-On the left side we see indigo cloth from Nigeria.
-On the right side we see a Gee’s Bend quilt.
+On the bottom left side we see indigo cloth from Nigeria.
+On the bottom right side we see a Gee’s Bend quilt.
 In both cases there are similar patterns at many scales.

 While alternation switched angles in every iteration, scaling changes the size in each iteration.
 As another example of scaling, compare the many scales of colorful stripes in this kente cloth at left to this Gee’s Bend pattern.